 Because there is such a range in heat, we recommend starting this recipe using 4-5 chiles and adding more depending on the results.

-Our favorite way to serve Salsa chile de árbol is as an accompaniment to another favorite snack – empanadas!
-So easy to make and perfect together (empanada recipe coming soon).
+Our favorite way to serve Salsa chile de árbol is as an accompaniment to another favorite snack – Chicken Empanadas!
+So easy to make and perfect together.

-Here are some additional related recipes you might enjoy!
+Here are some additional condiment and salsa recipes you might enjoy:

 - 4 Tablespoons Olive Oil, divided